How did settlers make gunpowder?

 Step 4 -Collecting

-How long the urine pouring part of the process would take depends on the Saltpetre content of the soil and what it’s mixed with, along with the ambient temperature and a number of other factors, but generally it would take between two and three months.
-After this a layer of white salt-like crystals would form on the surface and someone would have to scrape it all off into a bucket.
-Due to the reaction, most of the saltpetre would be forced to the surface and very little would be left inside the pile, so people would usually just collect what they could see and not bother going through the inside to collect a little extra.
-Saltpetre doesn’t expire and if kept dry will technically never go bad, and because all it needs is soil, manure, plant matter and urine it can be produced constantly anywhere there are people, with the ingredients being produced whether you want them to or not.
-There was never really a shortage of saltpetre so people simply didn’t bother going through the trouble of digging through the pile to get that tiny bit extra.
+How long the urine pouring part of the process would take depends on the Saltpetre content of the soil and what it’s mixed with, along with the ambient temperature and several other factors, but generally, it would take between two and three months.
+After this, a layer of white salt-like crystals would form on the surface and someone would have to scrape it all off into a bucket.
+Due to the reaction, most of the saltpeter would be forced to the surface and very little would be left inside the pile, so people would usually just collect what they could see and not bother going through the inside to collect a little extra.
+Saltpetre doesn’t expire and if kept dry will technically never go bad, and because all it needs is soil, manure, plant matter, and urine it can be produced constantly anywhere there are people, with the ingredients being produced whether you want them to or not.
+There was never really a shortage of saltpeter so people simply didn’t bother going through the trouble of digging through the pile to get that tiny bit extra.

 Step Five – Cleaning

 Scraping the Saltpetre off the surface would inevitably cause soil and other bits to get into the mix, so it had to be cleaned before it could be used.
 To do this they would mix what they had gathered with water to dissolve the Saltpetre before running it through a series of cloth filters to remove any dirt and bits.
-The liquid mix would then be left to evaporate or gently heated to remove the water, leaving behind a white substance that looks like flaky salt in the bottom.
+The cleaned liquid mix would then be left to evaporate or gently heated to remove the water, leaving behind a white substance that looks like flaky salt.

-The hardest part of making black powder was obtaining the sulfur as the process to extract it from the various sulfur containing minerals was difficult and finding it naturally meant having access to the right areas.
-Fortunately when it does occur naturally, it’s often found in large quantities and is normally sitting right on the surface, making it easy to mine in enormous amounts.
+The hardest part of making black powder was obtaining the sulfur as the process of extracting it from the various sulfur-containing minerals was difficult and finding it naturally meant having access to the right areas.
+Fortunately, when it does occur naturally, it’s often found in large quantities and is normally sitting right on the surface, making it easy to mine in enormous amounts.